JakobPapirov/fitness/README.md

 # V. 1.0 Branch : V. 1.0
 This legacy site can be viewed at http://projects.jakobpapirov.se/fitness

+Tech up to Bootstrap 3.3.6/7, including jQuery 3.3.1.
+Some NodeJS attempts and an D3.js attempt.

 # Legacy Branch : Early version of what became the 1.0 version
+Tech up to Bootstrap 3.3.6/7, including jQuery